medic/medic-docs/configuration/csv-to-docs.md

 ### Commands to Fetch and Upload Docs

-Run command `medic-conf fetch fetch-csvs-from-google-drive`.
+Run command `medic-conf fetch-csvs-from-google-drive`.
 This will download the CSV files in the json document created above and place them into a folder named `csv`.

 Running `medic-conf csv-to-docs` will convert the CSV into json docs for the webapp.
 They are placed in a `json_docs` folder